dojo-modeling/dojo-docs/model-registration.md

 - Once you have a successful model run, Dojo will need to learn how you run your model, what input parameters you want to expose to the end-user, metadata about your output file(s), and the directory where your results are located.
 [Quick Reference](#quick-command-reference) is a short introduction to the commands you will need followed by more in depth discussions and demonstrations of each command.

-#### Quick Command Reference:
+### Dojo Commands:
 You can leverage the commands below while registering your model:

 - `edit <filename.ext>`: launch editor to modify any of your files.
 - `config <path_to_config_file.json>`: launch a tool to define and annotate parameters.
 - `tag <path_to_outputfile.csv>`: launch an annotation tool to define and classify the columns of your data.
+- `accessory <path_to_accessory.png> "caption here"`: tags an output accessory file such as an image or video; caption is optional

 ### Configuration File Annotation
-If your model has configuration files with parameters or tunable knobs you wish to expose to users, you will need to annotate them in order to expose parameters to the end-user.
+If your model uses configuration files to set parameters or tunable knobs you will need to annotate them in order to expose these parameters to Dojo end-user.
 Once the annotation window is launched, you can annotate each parameter and provide metadata and detailed information.

 With Dojo, you can annotate any plain text/ascii configuration file, including `.txt`, `.yaml`, `.json`, `.xml`, etc.